weiym97/SABS-BFGS/README.md

 print('Global minimum: ',np.round(x_argmin,decimals=2))
 print('Minimal Value: ',format(float(f_min),".2f"))
 ```
-See below the visualisation of how it works
+See below an visualisation of how it works
 ![Visualisation of BFGS on Rosenbrock function](./BFGS_visualisation.gif)

+### Details
+Read [introduction.ipynb] for more information(./information.ipynb).

+### Credits
+We thank [Martin Robinson](https://github.com/martinjrobins) for introducing us to this great module during the last two weeks.
+Also, we have received much help from all the demonstrators.
+We would like to express[Nele Quast](https://www.linkedin.com/in/nele-quast-760921130/?originalSubdomain=uk) for helping me on the visualisation of this project.